hexaitos/theriodex/README.md

 *It is important to note, however* that `rack-cache`'s memory storage does not feature an automatic purging of unused entries; therefore, the longer the application runs, the more memory it will end up using.
 This is obviously not a great idea for many reasons, so I would generally advice against doing so unless you are only testing this locally.

-Please also check the `racke-cache` [documentation](https://rtomayko.github.io/rack-cache/storage) for further information.
+Please also check the `rack-cache` [documentation](https://rtomayko.github.io/rack-cache/storage) for further information.

 # TODO / Ideas
 Non-exhaustive list, may not all get implemented and other stuff not here may get implemented.